krigjo25/C/Algorithms/Temps/README.md

 Implements A CS program to find the average temprature values

-Using a Bubble sort algorithm to sort the values.
-Bubble sort is an algorithm which is fast for small datasets as it has a Complexity of \Omega n^2
+In this project Bubble sort Algorithm were used to sort the values, it has an Complexity of O(n*2), which would be fast for small datasets.

 ###  Disclamers
 This snippet may be copied,